 Docents at the visitor center can provide information, but there are no guided tours, so you’re on your own to wander the villages and hiking trails.
 A small campground is open year-round on a first-come, first-served basis.

-Thirty-five minutes east is the Anasazi Heritage Center, where travelers can find answers to questions about the people who lived here so long ago.
+Thirty-five minutes east is the Canyons of the Ancients Visitor Center & Museum, where travelers can find answers to questions about the people who lived here so long ago.
 Many visitors opt to start here before exploring the area.

 Nestled in the hillside near Dolores, the center holds artifacts, photos and information from excavations across the Four Corners region, including pottery, jewelry and sandals.
 Exhibits on archaeology, history and Southwest American Indian culture describe life here for the first inhabitants.
 On the hilltop sit two ancient sites, the Dominguez and Escalante pueblos, with views of the mountains far beyond.